JanssenBrm/apisuite-fe/packages/apisuite-sandbox-auth-server/README.md

 ### Accessing an Endpoint

 With the Access token obtained from the authorization_code or client_credentials flow in the previous steps, you can access the STET endpoints by passing in that token on the Authorization header of the request as a Bearer token.
-Just like on the previous requests, the X-Openbank-Organization, X-Openbank-Stet-Version are required headers, as well as an X-Request-Id and a Signature.
+Just like on the previous requests, the X-APISuite-Organization, X-APISuite-Stet-Version are required headers, as well as an X-Request-Id and a Signature.

 The currently tested and available endpoints are accessible from the url https://sandbox.api.bnpparibasfortis.com.